Relative & Non-Relative Caregivers

 Level 1 Child-Specific Foster Home

-The licensure type has been designated for relative/non-relative/fictive kin caregivers seeking to be licensed when a relationship with the child has previously been established.
+This licensure type has been designated for relative/non-relative caregivers seeking to be licensed when a relationship with the child has previously been established.

 - Some of the non-safety-related licensing requirements may be waived.